I was born a real Looker.

 “Hello, Children and Family Services?
 Yes, my Mommy forgot to put my pants on today.
 Yep.
 Again.
 And I’m pretty sure I’m wearing shoes stolen from the local bowling alley.
 Ok.
 See you soon.”

-Well, after seeing many of you dressed like hookers, Aqua Net shareholders & German physical laborers, I don’t feel so bad about my obsession with bad haircuts and white suspenders.
+Well, after seeing many of you dressed like hookers, Aqua Net shareholders and German physical laborers, I don’t feel so bad about my obsession with bad haircuts and white suspenders.
 It’s like we’re this community of fashionistas.

 Only, we’d be whatever the total opposite of the word “fashionista” is.